IBM/operand-deployment-lifecycle-manager/docs/install/install.md

 ### 1. Update MetaOperatorConfig and OperandRegistry custom resource

-Meta Operator defines three custom resource definitions MetaOperatorConfig, MetaOperatorSet and OperandRegistry and it creates two example custom resources for MetaOperatorConfig and OperandRegistry.
+Meta Operator defines three custom resource definitions MetaOperatorConfig, OperandRequest and OperandRegistry and it creates two example custom resources for MetaOperatorConfig and OperandRegistry.

 In the `Operator Details` page, three generated custom resource definition are list in a line with the `Overview`.
 Check the custom resource definition name, then you can update the example custom resource.